 1. Productivity and Business Processes

-This division focuses on Commercial and Consumer Office products including Office 365 licensing and subscriptions, Exchange, SharePoint, Skype services, Outlook, and OneDrive.
+This division focuses on Commercial and Consumer Office products including legacy Microsoft Office, cloud-based Office 365 licensing and subscriptions, Exchange, SharePoint, Skype, LinkedIn, Outlook, and OneDrive.
 Dynamics 365 offers cloud based applications to bring together the means for people to get their jobs done.

 2. Intelligent Cloud

 This is where Microsoft is looking for its future growth.
 The emphasis is on server products and services to power modern business.
 Products include Windows Server, SQL Server, Visual Studio, System Center, and most importantly Microsoft Azure.

 Azure is a cloud computing platform for planning, utilizing, and administering applications and services through a global network of datacenters.